FFmpeg/FFV1/ffv1.md

 RFC:b=Cb+g
 RFC:```

-Exception for the JPEG2000-RCT conversion: if bits_per_raw_sample is between 9 and 15 inclusive, the following formulae for reversible conversions between YCbCr and RGB MUST be used instead of the ones above:
+Exception for the JPEG2000-RCT conversion: if bits_per_raw_sample is between 9 and 15 inclusive and alpha_plane is 0, the following formulae for reversible conversions between YCbCr and RGB MUST be used instead of the ones above:

 PDF:$$Cb=g-b$$
 RFC:```